 Solid White Can’t Aren’t Favorites to Win at the CFA Cat Show

-I got my cage all set up and I was kinda proud of how it looked to only have spent $20.
-Then some stranger comes over and says to me "you're really brave for showing a solid white cat"?
-And I was like "HUH."?
+I got my cage all set up and was proud of how it looked to only have spent $20.
+Then some stranger comes over and says to me “you’re really brave for showing a solid white cat”?
+And I was like “HUH.”?
 What is that supposed to mean?
-I mean I've heard that the CFA cat show can be quite political, but now they're racist too!
-So now I'm nervous!
+I’ve heard that the CFA cat show can be quite political, but now they’re racist too!
+So now I’m nervous!

 Another breeder even said “You should be glad that “so and so” isn’t here.
 She only shows white cats and she would instantly hate you”.
 I was like HUHHHHH???
 I thought this was supposed to be fun.
 Like a hobby.
 Not something you want to stab someone over.

-This wasn't the only (negative) comment I got about showing a solid white cat.
-So I don't know what that was all about, but I ignored it.
-If white cats are "hard to show" then I'm all about showing a white cat.
-I don't like to walk in the easy path anyway.
+This wasn’t the only (negative) comment I got about showing a solid white cat.
+So I don’t know what that was all about, but I ignored it.
+If white cats are “hard to show” then I’m all about showing a white cat.
+I don’t like to walk on the easy path anyway.

 UPDATE: Since this article was written I’ve done some research on the TOP Maine Coon Winners in the TICA Cat Shows.
 You’ll be surprised when you see what I discovered.